SamIxCode/SamIxCode/README.md

 <h1 align="center">Hi 👋, I'm Samuel</h1>
 <h3 align="center">A python enthusiast 🐍.
-Advanced in React⚛️ .
+Advanced in React⚛️ NextJs, and certificed in Solidity .
 Fullstack developer.
-Also a blockchain and decentralization fan.
-You might find some solidity here too. 👾</h3>
+Also a blockchain and decentralization fan.👾</h3>

-- 🔭 I’m currently working on many side projects
+- 🔭 I’m currently working on some side projects, and some repos that are not public.

 - 👨‍💻 All of my projects are available at [https://github.com/SamIxCode?tab=repositories](https://github.com/SamIxCode?tab=repositories)

-- 📝 I regularly write articles on [https://medium.com/@samuelrybar](https://medium.com/@samuelrybar)
+- 📝 I sometimes write articles on [https://medium.com/@samuelrybar](https://medium.com/@samuelrybar)

-- 💬 Ask me about **Python and Backend**
+- 💬 Ask me about **React, Python, Solidity**

-- 📫 How to reach me **samuelrybar@icloud.com**
+- 📫 How to reach me **samuelrybar@proton.me**

 <h3 align="left">Connect with me:</h3>
 <p align="left">